ibm-cloud-docs/atracker/planning.md

 Decide if you want to drop the collection of auditing events in 1 or more regions.
 Check any compliance requirements to confirm that you can.

- -To drop the collection of auditing events in 1 or more regions, you can configure a route for those regions with no targets defined.
+- To drop the collection of auditing events in 1 or more regions, you can configure a route for those regions with no targets defined.

 For more information, see [Routes](/docs/atracker?topic=atracker-atracker-resources#atracker-resources-routes).